-The stable theory for finite dimensional complexes is just the direct limit of the finite dimensional theories under fiberwise suspension.
+The stable theory for finite dimensional complexes is just the direct limit of the finite dimensional theories under fibrewise suspension.
 This direct limit converges after a finite number of steps - so we can think of a map into BG as classifying a spherical fibration whose fibre dimension is much larger than that of the base.
-For infinite complexes X we can say that a homotopy class of maps of X into BG is just the element in the inverse limit of the homotopy classes of the skeleta of X. This uses the finiteness of the homotopy groups of BG (see Chapter 3).
-Such an element in $^{^{3}}$ The fibre homotopy equivalences have to preserve the orientation. the inverse limit can then be interpreted as an increasing union of spherical fibrations of increasing dimension over the skeletons of X. The involution in the "stable theory" is trivial4 and there is a canonical splitting $$BG \cong K(\mathbb{Z}/2, 1) \times BSG$$ .
+For infinite complexes X we can say that a homotopy class of maps of X into BG is just the element in the inverse limit of the homotopy classes of the skeleta of X. This uses the finiteness of the homotopy groups of BG (see section 3).
+Such an element in the inverse limit can then be interpreted as an increasing union of spherical fibrations of increasing dimension over the skeletons of X. The involution in the "stable theory" is trivial and there is a canonical splitting $$BG \cong K(\mathbb{Z}/2, 1) \times BSG$$ .